fobossalmeron/morethanspaces/_site/README.md

 Morethanspaces Website

 ##Falta en estilos
+- landing page(s)
 - css transition groups
-- landing page(s)
 - optimize carousel modal images
 - responsive

-##Falta en func
 - og image
+- 404 head

 ##Answers
 - checkmarks on the form are making things unresponsive
-- quotes are not emailed to people
+- quotes are not emailed to two people
 - pdf into pages best way to display .pdf
 - calendly needs to ask for less information
 - status of obj files and images and databases